Skip to content

 ✅ 2.
 Do It Yourself (for Basic Checks)

-If you're doing informal checks or internal jobs, you can do a simple calibration test in-house.
+If you're doing informal diagnostic checks on residential splits or internal jobs, you can perform a simple calibration test in-house to see if your logger has drifted.

-• Place both in a sealed container (like a small esky)
+2. Place both the reference thermometer and your logger probe in a sealed container (like a small esky).

-• Add crushed ice and a bit of water to create a stable 0°C environment
+3. Add crushed ice and a tiny bit of water to create a stable 0°C environment.

-• Adjust using the logger’s software (if it allows manual correction)
+5. Adjust using the logger’s proprietary software (if it allows for manual user-correction offsets).

-• Use a saturated salt solution test (e.g., table salt for 75% RH)
+1. Create a saturated salt solution (e.g., standard table salt and water creates a stable 75% Relative Humidity environment).

-• Seal the logger in a container with the salt mix
+2. Seal the logger in an airtight container with the salt mix, ensuring the sensor does not touch the liquid.

-• Compare the reading to the known humidity and adjust if needed
+3. Wait at least 12 hours to stabilize.
+Compare the reading to the known 75% humidity and adjust if needed.

-💡 Note: Not all loggers support user calibration.
-Check your model first.
+💡 Note: Not all entry-level loggers support user calibration offsets.
+Check your specific model's manual first.

 🔁 How Often Should You Calibrate Data Loggers?

-Short answer: once a year for most jobs.
+Short answer: Once a year for standard trade use.

-Longer answer: depends on where and how you use it.
+Longer answer: It heavily depends on where and how brutally you use it.

 How to Maintain Your Logger Between Calibrations